Leaders Connect: How it Started

-By chance, twenty-five years ago I launched my Leaders Connect Breakfast series.
+By chance, twenty-five years ago I launched my Leaders Connect Breakfast series in Ann Arbor, MI.
 At that time, I had been facilitating a small group of community leaders in a peer forum.
 I assigned the group a new book by my friend, Professor Robert Quinn from the University of Michigan Business School.
 The group members were so moved by the book, Deep Change: Discovering the Leader Within, that they asked if I would invite Bob in to speak to the group.
 Ari Weinzeig, one of the founders of Zingerman’s, who was a member of the group offered to host the meeting upstairs at Zingerman’s Deli.
 We all invited a few friends, and 32 people were awed by Bob’s discussion of the “Deep Change or Slow Death” phenomenon.

 There and then, the basic model for the Leaders Connect Breakfast was established.
 Twenty-five years later, I operate by the same formula:

 Meaningful connection + Stimulating presentation and conversation + Good food = Rewarding and memorable learning experience

 Since 1993 I have repeated this formula eight to ten times a year.